Texas Property Tax Rates by County

 Which Texas county has the lowest property tax?

-Among the covered counties, the representative combined rate is lowest in Williamson County (about 1.68%, using a Round Rock / Round Rock ISD stack), then Collin County (about 1.71%) and Fort Bend County (about 1.84%).
+Among the covered counties, the representative combined rate is lowest in Midland County (about 1.47%, using a City of Midland / Midland ISD stack), then Smith County (about 1.63%, using a City of Tyler / Tyler ISD stack) and Galveston County (about 1.66%, using a League City / Clear Creek ISD stack).
 These are nominal stacked rates before exemptions; the typical effective rate people pay on market value is lower.
 Your actual rate depends on your exact city, school district, and special districts.

 Which Texas county has the highest property tax?

-Among the covered counties, the representative combined rate is highest in Bexar County (San Antonio, about 2.27%), followed by Dallas County (about 2.21%) and Tarrant County (about 2.19%).
-Counties with a countywide hospital district and community college district on the bill - like Bexar and Dallas - tend to have a larger countywide portion.
+Among the covered counties, the representative combined rate is highest in El Paso County (about 2.64%), followed by Orange County (about 2.50%, Golden Triangle) and Tom Green County (San Angelo, about 2.34%).
+Counties with a countywide hospital district and community college district on the bill - like El Paso, Bexar, and Dallas - tend to have a larger countywide portion.

 Is the combined rate the same as what I actually pay?